-I wouldn’t hope to get much traffic from those types of tribes, but I still do use them.
+I wouldn't hope to get much traffic from those types of tribes, but there are still good reasons to use them.

 It's also a good way to get more Facebook fans.

-How do you find those tribes on Facebook?
+How do you find such tribes on Facebook?

 Just type your main keyword and the word “tribe” in a search box.